jechol/daybit-api-docs/source/index.html.md

 # Authorization

-Before you are using Daybit API, you first need to generate API key pair with proper authorization.
-API has multiple types of authorization - receiving [Candle data](https://en.wikipedia.org/wiki/Candlestick_chart) or [Order book](https://en.wikipedia.org/wiki/Order_book_(trading)), checking personal assets, trading personal assets, and withdrawal authorizations.
+Before you are using Daybit APIs, you first need to generate API key pair with proper authorization.
+API has multiple types of authorization - receiving [candle data](https://en.wikipedia.org/wiki/Candlestick_chart) or a [order book](https://en.wikipedia.org/wiki/Order_book_(trading)), checking personal assets, trading personal assets, and withdrawal authorizations.

 | Type | Description |
 |------|-------------|
 | public_data | Authorized to access public data (ex, Market Summary, Order Book and so on).
-To get this authorization level from API key, please include 'Market Inquiry' at API key creation.
+To get this authorization level from an API key, please include 'Market Inquiry' at the API key pair creation.
 | private_data | Authorized to access private data (ex, Asset and so on).
-To get this authorization level from API key, please include 'Private Asset Inquiry' at API key creation.
+To get this authorization level from an API key, please include 'Private Asset Inquiry' at the API key pair creation.
 | trade | Authorized to call trade related APIs (ex, Order, Trade and so on).
-To get this authorization level from API key, please include 'Trading API' at API key creation.
+To get this authorization level from an API key, please include 'Trading API' at the API key pair creation.
 | transaction | Authorized to call transaction related APIs (ex, Deposit, Wdrl and so on).
-To get this authorization level from API key, please include 'Withdrawal API' at API key creation.
+To get this authorization level from API key, please include 'Withdrawal API' at the API key pair creation.

-You can generate maximum 5 API keys per account in [API Keys](https://www.daybit.com/mypage/api-managements) from My Page.
-Each API Key can have following authorizations:
+You can generate maximum 5 API key pairs per account in [API Keys](https://www.daybit.com/mypage/api-managements) tab in My Page.
+Each API Key pair can have following authorizations:

 * `public_data`
 * `public_data`, `private_data`, `trade`
 * `public_data`, `private_data`, `transaction`
 * `public_data`, `private_data`, `trade`, `transaction`

-The usage of API is restricted by given right to each API key.
-You would get `unauthenticated` response error_code if you called API that is not accessible from your API key.
-Please look above for the types of API key and details of it.
+The usage of APIs is restricted by given right to each API key pair.
+You would get `unauthenticated` response error_code if you called a API that is not accessible from your API key pair.
+Please look above for types of a API key pair and details of it.

 # Host address